vitali-fedulov/imagehash2/README.md

 		}
 	}

-	// Image comparison result.
+	// Comparison result.
 	if foundSimilarImage {

-		// If numBuckets is high.
-		fmt.Println("Images are similar.")

-		// If numBuckets is low.
-		// fmt.Println("Images are **approximately** similar.")
+		fmt.Println("Images are *approximately* similar.")
 	} else {

-		// Images are significantly different.
 		fmt.Println("Images are distinct.")
 	}

-	// If numBuckets is low, you will need to use
+	// It is recommended to cross-check the result with
-	// func Similar from package images4 for final
-	// confirmation of image similarity.
-That is:

-	// if images4.Similar(icon1, icon2) == true {
+        // the higher-precision func Similar from package images4. if images4.Similar(icon1, icon2) == true {
-	//    fmt.Println("Images are definitely similar")
+		fmt.Println("Images are similar")
-	// }
+	}
 }
 ```